-Highway 4 is restaurant located near the west lake which offers an exciting program Cook with Us.
-You can enjoy hands-on experience with of Vietnamese cuisine through 4 menus: cherry blossom, daisy, apricot blossom, and lotus.
-Extra activities they have are exploring local market and the city cruise.
+Highway 4 is a restaurant located near the west lake which offers an exciting program Cook with Us.
+You can enjoy a hands-on experience with Vietnamese cuisine through 4 menus: cherry blossom, daisy, apricot blossom, and lotus.
+Extra activities they have been exploring the local market and the city cruise.
 The price is common for any menu, only 899,000VND per person.

 Ho Chi Minh City